hayeb/loz/README.md

 # LOZ

 A small, simple functional programming language.
-Loosely based on Clean, because I like the syntax.
+Loosely based on Clean/Haskell, because I like the syntax.
 The intention of this project is to get to know Rust, and to finally implement another version of a programming language without getting bogged down in code generation.
-The compiler is statically typed with support for type inference fot let-bindings.
+The compiler is statically typed with support for type inference for let-bindings.

-Does NOT support lazyness and does NOT use graph/term rewriting as basis for evaluation.
+Does NOT support laziness and does NOT use graph/term rewriting as basis for evaluation.

 ## TODO

 ### Features
-* Implement lists (```[a : [b]]```, or ```[a, b]```)
 * Implement algebraic datatypes

     ```